clvarley/cache/README.md

 $cache->set( 'test.object', new stdClass );
 ```

-This creates a new cache (rooted in the `path/to/cache/dir` directory) and sets
-a value with the key `test`.
-By default, the FileCache is set to persist items
+By default, the FileCache is set to persist items for 60 seconds, but this can
-for 60 seconds, but this can be controlled with the `$lifetime` parameter:
+be controlled with the `$lifetime` parameter:

 ```php
 use Clvarley\Cache\FileCache;